ianfixes/keepachangelog_manager_gem/CONTRIBUTING.md

-# Contributing to the KeepAChangelog gem
+# Contributing to the KeepAChangelog Manager gem

-KeepAChangelog uses a very standard GitHub workflow.
+KeepAChangelogManager uses a very standard GitHub workflow.

 1. Fork the repository on github
 2. Make your desired changes